ology/ACME-Error-PigLatin/README.md

 # ACME-Error-PigLatin
-die and warn in piglatin
+Output die and warn in piglatin.